The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations: Introduction

 When Isgur gave his talk, new facilities had just come online, and most of our knowledge of nucleon excited states still stemmed from research in the 1960s and 1970s.
 Additional questions have since arisen, some predating his talk, others emerging afterward: \begin{enumerate} \item Do pentaquarks exist? \item Is there evidence for three-body dynamics in baryons? \item How do constituent quarks evolve from current quarks? \item Is there chiral symmetry restoration in high-mass baryons? \item What is the relationship between dynamically generated resonances and quark-model states? \end{enumerate}

 Several excellent reviews on nucleon excitations have been written.
 In 1982, Hey and Kelly \cite{Hey:1982aj} reviewed symmetries and quark model calculations, comparing experimental results from $\pi N$ interactions with theoretical predictions.
 First results from the new electron accelerator facilities were discussed by Burkert and Lee~\cite{Burkert:2004sk}, where the formalism for electromagnetic meson production was laid out and theoretical models discussed.
 Early photoproduction experiments were summarized by Klempt and Richard \cite{Klempt:2009pi}, while Crede and Roberts \cite{Crede:2013kia} discussed advancements in data analysis and new observables.
 Ireland, Pasyuk, and Strakovsky \cite{Ireland:2019uwn} reviewed photon beam experiments and compiled an extensive set of experimental results with comprehensive references.
 Eichmann delved into baryon theory, including quark-model wave functions and advancements in solving the three-body Bethe-Salpeter equation \cite{Eichmann:2022zxn}.
 Thiel, Afzal, and Wunderlich \cite{Thiel:2022xtb} provided an extensive review of baryon spectra, spin formalisms, and the state of ``complete experiments," summarizing major data sets and partial-wave analyses.
+Mai, Mei\ss ner, and Urbach reviewed the current state of the art of our understanding of the spectrum of excited strongly interacting particles~\cite{Mai:2022eur}.
+Dynamical coupled channel approaches aiming at a reliable extraction of resonance spectra and their properties from data were discussed by Döring, Haidenbauer, Mai, and Sato~\cite{Doring:2025sgb}.
 Aznauryan and Burkert \cite{Aznauryan:2011qj,Burkert:2022ioj} and Carman, Jo, and Mokeev \cite{Carman:2020qmb} reviewed progress in understanding nucleon resonance structures through meson electroproduction data, exploring the interplay between a core of three dressed quarks and the surrounding meson-baryon cloud.
 Ramalho and Pe\~na \cite{Ramalho:2023hqd} wrote a comprehensive review on recent experimental and theoretical achievements in our understanding of the electromagnetic structure of nucleons and nucleon excitations.
 The authors of Ref.~\cite{Achenbach:2025kfx} focus on nucleon resonance electroexcitation and the emergence of hadron mass.

 This review focuses on interpreting the results achieved thus far: How do theories of nucleon structure and excitation align with recent findings?
 In Section~\ref{status}, we present key data on $N^*$ and $\Delta^*$ resonances and summarize the various analytical approaches to extract the properties of resonances.
 This is followed by a table of the resonances and a list of the decay modes that have been determined.